How to Make a Product Demo Video

 The video progresses to show Sandwich Video’s employees using Slack’s features for seven months.
 They marveled at how simple it was to finish tasks and communicate with colleagues.

 The once-hesitant company head is admitting how well Slack fit into the business’s culture.
 It was superior to his previous methods.
 There’s also a secondary theme that lists Slack’s compatibility with other programs.
 It encourages people who might be willing to give it a try but aren’t yet open to doing away with former methods.

 One of the most helpful aspects of this video is its realism.
-While watching it, you might not get the sense anything the people say is forced.
+While watching it, you don’t get the sense that people have to force anything they say.
 The dialog is delivered in a genuine tone, using casual language.
-If you decide to get testimonials to use in your product demo, follow the inspiring lead of the Slack video.
+If you decide to use testimonials in your product demo videos, then follow the inspiring lead of the Slack video.

 Hopefully, you now feel able to make a product demo that speaks volumes through what it describes.
 Follow the suggestions above, and you will get lasting results!